HIV Mouth Sores: Causes, Symptoms and Treatments

 Overview

-Mouth sores are common symptom that occur in HIV-positive people.
-It is due to the infection which decreases your immunity to fight against the human immunodeficiency virus (HIV).
+Mouth sores are a common symptom that occurs in HIV-positive people.
+It is due to the infection, which decreases your immunity to fight against the human immunodeficiency virus (HIV).
 These sores often appear either on the lips or on the region around the mouth.
 This causes pain while eating or speaking and impacts the quality of life.
 Mouth sores are not experienced by everyone who has HIV.
 However, it can occur in patients with progressive infection and weak immunity.
 The people who suffer from mouth sores during HIV infection are around 50%, while those with the AIDS stage are 80%.
 This blog explores the causes, treatment, signs of HIV mouth sores, and when to consult a doctor.

 What are HIV Mouth Sores?